tweag/nickel/notes/lossless-ast-parsing.md

 Above, it was stated that the way lalrpop consumes the token input stream is not well suited for a formatter (or other programming tools).
-This is a general problem with parsers that attempt to construct a typed syntax tree directly (there is no place for comments in a typed tree.
+This is a general problem with parsers that attempt to construct a typed syntax tree directly (there is no place for comments in a typed tree).
 There are ways around this, that fall broadly into three categories:
 1. Don't have a typed syntax tree.
 For these solutions, an untyped syntax tree is used instead, that is optionally converted to a typed tree when needed.